Storage, Back-ups & Security

 Privacy & Security

 You need to consider how you are going to provide physical security, network security and security of computer systems and files to protect your data from unauthorized access, changes to data, and disclosure or destruction of data.
-For protected health information (PHI) or other data that is protected by regulatory requirements (ITAR, CUI, etc), see the Export Control Program, HIPAA Privacy Program, Research Computing, or your departmental IT.
+For protected health information (PHI) or other data that is protected by regulatory requirements (ITAR, CUI, etc.), see the relevant policies: Human Subjects Protection Program Data Security and Records Retention, Export Control Program, HIPAA Privacy Program, Research Computing, or your departmental IT.

 Physical Security